Compact. Leak-free. Soulless – VPN for an average Joe

-WHEN PREPARING to write a review, I usually search for unusual ques: court cases, potential leaks and so on.
+WHEN PREPARING to write a review, I usually search for unusual ques: court cases, potential leaks, and so on.
 These bullet points help to understand the heart of service – why it has been created, by who, and for what.

-Just like a retail salesperson wakes up early every morning to gather information about their prospects, I will start my day by digging VPNs background.
+Just like a retail salesperson wakes up early every morning to gather information about their prospects, I will start my day by digging into VPNs background.

-So I’ll better get started.
+So let’s better get started.

-☒ Company Profile and 5 Eyes Location
+☒ Company profile and its 5 eyes jurisdiction

 The Australian company VPNSecure Pty Ltd. was founded in 2010.
 Its headquarters are located somewhere in Brisbane, Queensland, area known for hemp farms and kangaroos.
 The owner is unfortunately unknown… even though we did deep research on it.
 (If you know the owner details, let us know in the comments).

 Australia is a member of Five Eyes, an alliance compromising 5 countries – Australia, Canada, New Zealand, the United States, and The UK.
 Documents have shown that they have intentionally spied on one another’s citizens and sharing the data with each other.
 Some notable people under FVEY surveillance have been:

 - Charlie Chaplin (alleged ties with communism)